phrreakk/vwbackup/README.md

 * vwbackup can take input from command line arguments, an .env file, or environment variables.

-* vwbackup will output files to a directory of your choosing with a folder structure containing /Year/Month/Day folders automatically.
+* vwbackup will automatically output files to a directory of your choosing with a folder structure containing /Year/Month/Day folders.
 Example /output_folder/2025/02/24/email_passwords.enc

 * vwbackup will automatically prepend user email to user vaults.
 Organization names will be prepended to organization vaults.